decentfund/lightpaper/README.md

 ## What can KYODO do?

-KYODO is a complex of solutions for issues that Decent.Fund meets building decentralized organization.
+KYODO is a framework to solve issues that Decent.Fund meets building decentralized organization.
-DF aims to achieve:
+Project aims to achieve:
-- high activity members;
+- high activity from members;
-- self-motivation & self-responsibility;
+- self-motivation and self-responsibility;
 - hyper-flexibility to handle high liquidity of members and tasks;
 - trusted governance;
 - stable currency to reward contributors;